 Garnier Fructis Style Beach Chic Texturizing Spray,

 Curly Hair As anyone with curly hair will know: Frizz festers with summer heat and humidity.
 If you're not in the mood to embrace the added texture, Heath suggests a double-pronged approach to master smooth, beachy waves.
-First, add a touch of your favorite styling cream to hair, then reach for an oil-infused spray.
-This spray — which is infused with salt, vitamins, and natural silks — helps separate curls without dryness or frizz.
-“It keeps the curls shiny and conditioned, minimizes frizz, and adds a beachy texture,” she says.
+First, add a touch of your favorite styling cream to hair, then reach for your spray.
+This spray — which mainly uses sugar rather than salt, plus a dose of aloe vera — helps separate curls without dryness or frizz.
+It'll keep your curls shiny and conditioned, cut down on frizz, and add a beachy texture all in one go.

 This salt-in-oil solution separates when it sits on the shelf, but after shaking it up and spritzing on hair, the coconut, mango seed, passion fruit, and palm oils help mellow frizz, while sea salt enhances waves.

 Thick Hair If you have thick hair, it isn't the easiest to fake all-day beach waves — oftentimes, it goes limp by lunch.
 Heath suggests trying a beach spray with kick: “You want something strong that will not make the hair soft, but make it feel like you just swam in the salty ocean,” she says.
 Her recommendations include texture and salt sprays similar to what someone would go for with wavy hair.
 This texturizing mist is so lightweight, you can douse your head in it without noticing any product build-up at the root.
 Better still, it uses chia-seed extract to hydrate while enhancing a natural wave.